Sichuan: Economy

 Sichuan is the 6th-largest provincial economy of China, the largest in Western China and the second largest among inland provinces after Henan.
 As of 2021, its nominal GDP was 5,385 billion yuan (US$847.68 billion), ahead of the GDP of Turkey of 815 billion.
 Compared to a country, it would be the 18th-largest economy as well as the 19th most populous as of 2021.
 As of 2021, its nominal GDP per capita was 64,357 RMB (US$10,120).
 In 2021, the per capita net income of rural residents was 17,575 yuan (US$2760).
 The per capita disposable income of the urbanites averaged 41,444 yuan (US$6510).

 Sichuan has been historically known as the "Province of Abundance".
 It is one of the major agricultural production bases of China.
 Grain, including rice and wheat, is the major product with output that ranked first in China in 1999.
 Commercial crops include citrus fruits, sugar cane, sweet potatoes, peaches, and grapes.
 Sichuan also had the largest output of pork among all the provinces and the second largest output of silkworm cocoons in 1999.
 Sichuan is rich in mineral resources.
 It has more than 132 kinds of proven underground mineral resources including vanadium, titanium, and lithium is the largest in China.
 The Panxi region alone possesses 13.3% of the reserves of iron, 93% of titanium, 69% of vanadium, and 83% of cobalt in the whole country.
-Sichuan also possesses China's largest proven natural gas reserves (such as the Dazhou gas field), the majority of which are transported to more developed eastern regions.
+Sichuan also possesses China's largest proven natural gas reserves (such as the Dazhou and Yuanba gas fields), the majority of which are transported to more developed eastern regions.